The Deep, Emotional Bond Only The Longest-Lasting Couples Possess

 The right kind of speech offers a new perspective and moves you closer to a resolution.
 When all else fails, simply ask, “How are you feeling today?” or, “How do you feel about (subject)?”

-3. See it together
+3. They can see it together

 Chances are you already do this with your partner whenever you plan or envision your future together.
 Take it one step further.

 Hold your partner’s hand and take turns speaking your dreams into existence.
 You can say things like, “I see us walking into our new home.
 It’s a brick house with a garden in front,” or whatever it is you both want to achieve.

 Make it a nightly or weekly habit.
 Joint visualizations inspire you to work toward shared goals.

 Never underestimate the power of the spoken word to reinforce love.
-When you tell your partner you love him, mean it, and demonstrate the passion behind your words.
+When you tell your partner you love them, mean it, and demonstrate the passion behind your words.
 This means speaking a full and excited “I love you” instead of a hurried “love ya.”

-Reiterate his value in your life.
-Hold your partner close and experience every inch of his being: smell his hair, feel his bare back, and hear his heartbeat.
+Reiterate their value in your life.
+Hold your partner close and experience every inch of their being: smell their hair, feel their back, and hear their heartbeat.
+Close your eyes and tell them what they mean to you.
+Compliment and empower them.

-Don’t overthink your words; simply speak from the seat of your soul.
+Don’t overthink your words.
+Simply speak from the seat of your soul.

-5. Pay attention to body language
+5. They pay attention to body language

-6. Keep love alive
+6. They keep love alive

 Most couples simply stand by and allow the spark of their relationship to die out or look for it elsewhere, partly because they believe there’s nothing they can do.
-But with the right actions, both partners can reignite the romantic fire so that it burns even more strongly than in the beginning.
+But with the right actions, both partners can reignite the romantic fire so it burns even more strongly than in the beginning.

 Feelings of exhilaration can be rekindled through new and old activities.
 Push your partner and yourself out of your comfort zones.